 Anthony Vanleeuwen enjoys stellar granite at Castl...

 An amazing crag, with superb quality granite located on top of a rather steep hill with jaw dropping views of the mountains and Big Bear Lake.
 It is a rather secluded area although during the summer due to its high elevation and relatively shady setting the area can attract quite a few climbers.
 Due to its high elevation it can get a bit breezy and chilly in the late afternoon.

 This area can be a little tricky to find as it is marked by a rather small trail sign and the parking area is down the road a bit from the trail.
-But it is off HWY 18 about 2 miles from the dam.
+But it is off HWY 18 about 1 mile from the dam.
 If you are coming from Running springs at the dam you would turn right across the dam and drive for about 2 miles the trail is on your right.
 The parking area is about 200 feet further on HWY 18 on your Left.
 The trail is a surprisingly steep lung buster, the trail is in good condition though and as you get higher the views get even more amazing.
 Near the top the trail can get a little hard to find but just follow the footprints in a generally south east direction and you will see the crag.
 The trail is about a mile, and up until April or even May you can be walking through snow to get to Castle Rock, so dress accordingly.

-Browse More Classics in Castle Rock
+Browse More Rock Climbing Classics in Castle Rock

 Featured Route For Castle Rock